fandango-fuzzer/fandango/docs/Language.md

 Constraints typically contain [_symbols_](sec:selector) (`<...>`); these are allowed wherever values are allowed.
 The constraint has to hold for all values of the given symbols.

-Symbols in constraints have a type of `DerivationTree`; see the [Derivation Tree Reference](sec:derivation-tree) for details.
+Symbols in constraints have a `DerivationTree` type; see the [Derivation Tree Reference](sec:derivation-tree) for details.

 ```python
 <constraint> ::= 'where' <_> <python_expression> <comment>? (';' | <newline>)